-(Sum of Final Averages)/(Sum of Credits)
+(Sum of final averages)/(Sum of credits)

-The total number of numerical final averages on all courses attempted divided by the total number of all credits attempted.
+The total sum of all the numerical final averages on all courses attempted divided by the total number of all credits attempted.

-1/2 - credit courses will be awarded half of the grade points for calculation purposes 2-credit courses will be awarded two times the grade points for calculation purposes
+- 1/2-credit courses will be awarded half of the Quality Point for calculation purposes. - 2-credit courses will be awarded 2 times the Quality Point for calculation purposes. - 1/2-credit courses will be awarded half of the Grade Points for calculation purposes. - 2-credit courses will be awarded 2 times the Grade Points for calculation purposes.